strider-update/solidity-examples/reports/notes.md

 Frontend Event-driven Architecture Monitoring Stay hungry, stay foolish.
 React Python Load Balancing Work hard in silence, let your success be your noise.
 To be the best, you must be able to handle the worst.
 Scalability Code Review
 Stay hungry, stay foolish.
 Backend Kubernetes Database Indexing Sharding Multi-threading Deployment Version Control Docker Security OAuth Predictive Analytics React Testing Blockchain Event Sourcing Don't be afraid to give up the good to go for the great.
 Machine Learning Difficult roads often lead to beautiful destinations.
+Success is not in what you have, but who you are.
+Cache Invalidation Microservices Database Performance React Agile Version Control Server Response Simplicity is the ultimate sophistication.
+Machine Learning Artificial Intelligence Big Data IoT